 2. Peking University, China

-The world’s top Chinese university also ranks in the top 30 worldwide and was the first modern national university in China, founded at the end of the 19th century.
+Peking University was the first modern national university in China, founded at the end of the 19th century.

 Now it is known as a centre for progressive thought and research excellence.
-It currently has 216 research centres, two of which are national engineering institutions.
+It has 216 research centres, two of which are national engineering institutions.

-Although the university teaches and researches across science, social sciences and humanities, it particularly stands out internationally for physical sciences and engineering.
+Although the university teaches and researches across science, the social sciences and humanities, it particularly stands out internationally for physical sciences and engineering.

 The university library is the largest of its kind in Asia, holding 11 million books and other resources.